Stuart Fairchild Player Props: Reds vs. Phillies

 Stuart Fairchild At The Plate

-- Fairchild has a triple, a home run and four walks while batting .250.
+- Fairchild has a triple, a home run and four walks while hitting .250.

-- Fairchild has a hit in three of 10 games played this year (30.0%), but zero multi-hit games.
+- Fairchild has gotten a hit in four of 12 games this season, but he has zero multi-hit games.

-- He has gone deep in one of 10 games, and in 5.9% of his plate appearances.
+- He has hit a long ball in one of 12 games, and in 4.8% of his plate appearances.

-- Fairchild has driven in a run in two games this year, with multiple runs batted in once.
+- Fairchild has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in four games this year (40.0%), but has had no multi-run games.
+- He has scored at least once five times this season (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.